 The king had accepted limited slave trading with the Portuguese, but when the Portuguese pushed further into the country and broke boundaries set up by the king, Ndongo went to war against the Portuguese.

 Anna’s father died in 1617, and her brother Ngola Mbandi took the throne.
 To consolidate his power, he killed many rival claimants to the throne, including his older half-brother and their family.
 Nzinga was spared, but Mbandi had her young son killed while she and her two sisters were forcibly sterilised, ensuring that she would never have a child again.

 The kingdom broke apart as Nzinga fled with her husband to the nearby state of Matamba.
 Meanwhile, Mbandi’s rule remained cruel, unpopular, and chaotic.
 Ngola Mbandi had neither his father’s charisma nor the intelligence of his sister Nzinga.

 After several years of fierce fighting with the Portuguese, Ngola Mbandi sent a message to his sister in 1621 asking for her help.
 He dispatched Nzinga Mbandi to negotiate a peace settlement with the Portuguese.
 Nzinga had demonstrated exceptional negotiation and diplomatic skills and won significant concessions from the Portuguese by the end of her trip to Luanda.

 Nzinga convinced the Portuguese to recognise Ndongo as an independent monarchy while agreeing to release European captives taken by her brother.
-As a concession to the Portuguese, she converted to Christianity and adopted the name Dona Anna de Souza and was baptised in honour of the governor’s wife who became her godmother.
+As a concession to the Portuguese, she converted to Christianity, adopted the name Dona Anna de Souza and was baptised in honour of the governor’s wife, who became her godmother.